xcp-ng/xcp-ng-org/docs/networking.md

 Plug new NIC:
 `xe pif-plug uuid=<NIC UUID>`

-### Renaming NIC
+### Renaming NICs

 In a pool, all NICs across your hosts should match up exactly.
-So if your management is NIC 0 and your 10Gbit Storage interface is NIC 4 on host 1, it should be the same on host 2.
+So if your management is NIC 0 and your 10Gbit storage interface is NIC 4 on host 1, it should be the same on host 2.

-If for some reason, the order of 2 hosts doesn't match up, you can fix it with the interface-rename command.
+If for some reason the NIC order between hosts doesn't match up, you can fix it with the interface-rename command.

 :::tip
-These commands are meant to be done on non-active interface.
+These commands are meant to be done on non-active interfaces.
 Typically this will be done directly after install, before even joining a pool.
 :::

 ```
 interface-rename --help
 ```
-will display all available options
+This will display all available options.

 ```
 interface-rename --list
 ```
-will display the current assignments
+This will display the current interface mapping/assignments.

-The most common use will be an update statement like the following one:
+The most common use will be an update statement like the following:
 ```
 interface-rename --update eth4=00:24:81:80:19:63 eth8=00:24:81:7f:cf:8b
 ```
-This example will set the mac-addresses for eth4 & eth8 switching them in the process.
+This example will set the mac-address for eth4 & eth8, switching them in the process.

 Reboot the host to apply these settings.